CPNV-ES/LiveCoding/docs/server/4_proxyProtocol.md

 ## Protocol ServerProxy-Process
 The communication between the server proxy and the subprocess is managed by the engine class using a simple communication protocol that allows to synchronize the server proxy-process communication.

-There are three communication channels between the server and the process

-- Stdin
-- Sdterr
-- Stdout

 Protocol code strings and sequency are:

 - none